cni-iisc/Campus-Simulator/README.md

-# Markov Simulator for modeliing the spread of CoVID-19 in Indian demographics
+# Markov Simulator for modeling the spread of CoVID-19 in Indian demographics

-This repository houses the source code used to develop the model for modelling the spread of CovID-19 in Indian demographics.
-This README document will help you familiarize yourself with the directory structure of the project and also provides the steps to run the simulator on your local machines.
+This repository contains the source code for agent-based modeling the spread of CovID-19 at the scale of a large Indian city.
+This README document will help you familiarize yourself with the directory structure of the project and also provides the steps to run the simulator on your local machine.

-The source code for the simulator is organized into three major directories each of which represent one stage of the simulator's workflow.
+The source code for the simulator is organized into four major directories.
 The source code is still under development, and we shall be updating this README with more information as and when we have new modules developed.

 ```
 |- .
   |- simulator/
+  |- cpp-simulator/
   |- staticInst/
   |- visualizations/
   |- README.md
 ```

+## Development

+The development of the code is hosted on BitBucket.
+If you would like to contribute to the development, please contact the corresponding author [Rajesh Sundaresan](mailto:rajeshs@iisc.ac.in).

-## Getting the source file
+## Running the code
-The source code is maintained on BitBucket, but the process for working with the source code is just like using Github

-1. You clone this repository: `git clone https://<your bitbucket username>@bitbucket.org/iiscdsCov/markov_simuls.git`
-2. Switch to the directory containing the repository: `cd markov_simuls`

-## `StaticInst/` - Generates static files to instantiate a city based on Demographics data
+### `StaticInst/` - Generates static files to instantiate a city based on Demographics data
 The first stage of the simulator workflow is to generate static information required to instantiate a city.
-This done by using the demographic data, information on the distribution and the number of households and the information of workplace distribution, school distribution and the employment statistics for a city.
+This is done by using the demographic data, information on the distribution and the number of households and the information of workplace distribution, school distribution and the employment statistics for a city.
 We look for the demographic data which contains data on the total population, number of children, the number of people who are employed, on a fine-grained geographic scope of ward or block of the city.

 The README inside `staticInst/` provides more information about the data sources, directory structure which the script to generate static instantiation for a city.
 The scope of this README is to share with you the steps to get the script started for instantiating a city.

 The script to instantiate a city is written in Python and the following are the steps to setup a running instance of the script.

 #### Setting up the virtualenv